oskarth/experiments.oskarth.com/content/unix01.md

 ## Conclusion

-In this article we have used very simple language [^14] to try to understand what a shell is and how it works.
+In this article we have taken care to explicitly introduce technical terms [^14] as we try to understand what a shell is and how it works.
 We've looked at how the shell executes a simple command, how I/O redirection works, and how pipes allow for inter-process comunication.
 We've also looked briefly at what files and process are, and how to use some basic system calls.

 I hope I have managed to paint a clear picture of the shell.
 If you wish to solidify your understanding of the shell, I recommend you to do what I did and